DDI-TU-Dresden/thonny-wiki/MacOSX.rst

 Uninstallation
 ===============
-Just Ctrl-click (or right-click) Thonny icon on your Desktop or Applications and select "Move to thrash".
+Just Ctrl-click (or right-click) Thonny icon on your Desktop or Applications and select "Move to trash".